ChrisHinde/MaterialUtilities/README.md

 ## Background

-This is based on the Add-on *Material Utils*, originally written for Blender 2.4 (and then ported to 2.5, 2.6 etc).
+This is based on the Add-on *Material Utils*, originally written for Blender 2.4 (and then ported to 2.5, 2.6 etc).\
 I was really missing this Add-on when I started using Blender 2.80.
 But I couldn't find any ports of it (or even any in development), so I decided to port it myself, and this is the result!

-The goal is to include (almost?) every feature it had in 2.7x, but I'm also adding some features that I think (and hope others will as well) will be useful!\
+The goal is to include (almost) every feature it had in 2.7x, but I'm also adding some features that I think (and hope others will as well) will be useful!\
 If you're missing something, please send in a request and we'll see what we can do!